guillermooo/sublime-undocs/source/reference/commands.rst

  **switch_file**
  	Switches between two files with the same name and different extensions.

- 	- **extensions** [[String]]: Extensions for which switching will be enabled.
+ 	- **extensions** [[String]]: Extensions (without leading dot) for which switching will be enabled.

  **close**
  	Closes the active view.

  **close_file**
  	Closes the active view and, under certain circumsances, the whole application.
+ 	XXX Sounds kinda wrong.

  **toggle_sidebar**
  	Shows or hides the sidebar.

  **toggle_full_screen**
- 	Toggles full screen mode on/off.
+ 	Toggles full screen mode on or off.

  **toggle_distraction_free**
- 	Toggles distraction free mode on/off.
+ 	Toggles distraction free mode on or off.

  **left_delete**
  	Deletes the character right before the caret.